FAQs

 -

-One of the strengths of Johnson County has always been its planning.
+One of the strengths of Johnson County, KS has always been its planning department.
 Not only does this ensure responsible community growth, but it also protects property values and ensures that the needs for future public services are met.

-The three-mile stretch from 175th street to 199th street, along South Lackman road, will continue to see these types of developments.
+The three-mile stretch from 175th street to 199th street, along South Lackman Road, will continue to see similar developments.

-The nearest commercial zoning which will include retail, restaurants, and office-type buildings is the 175th street corridor, which is already beginning to see some commercial developments.
+The nearest commercial zoning which will include retail, restaurants, and office-type buildings is the 175th street corridor, which is already beginning to see some commercial development.

 -

 Yes, outbuildings are permissible as outlined according to County building codes, but must match the architectural features of the residence.
-Examples would include detached garages, pool houses, equestrian barns, etc.
+Examples would include detached garages, pool houses, greenhouses, barns, etc.

 -